This story originally ran on LDS Living in June 2014.

 1) Supporting Activities

 Whether it was a football game, a ballet performance, or a piano recital, when Dad came to your event, it was likely extra special.
-Sometimes that meant cutting things close at work or putting off an important project to be there—a thank you for their time is likely to brighten Dad’s day!
-Likewise letting your dad know that time sacrifices like Family Home Evening, or being home on time for dinner meant a lot by telling him thanks.
+Sometimes that meant he had to cut things close at work or put off an important project to be there—a thank you for his time is likely to brighten Dad’s day!
+Let your dad know that time sacrifices he made to be at things such as family home evening or to be home on time for dinner meant a lot by telling him thanks.

 2) Acting as Provider and/or Nurturer

-In many families, dads are the reason a family eats, has new clothes for the start of the school year, or can drive to school.
+In many families, dads are a big reason that a family eats, has new clothes for the start of the school year, or can drive to school.
 Going to work every day can be a lot of work for your dad, and knowing that you appreciate him doing it will make his day!
-In families where Dad stayed home to take care of the kids, let him know how much you appreciate him taking care of you, feeding you, making sure you had a safe, happy home to come back to.
+In families with stay-at-home dads, let him know how much you appreciate him taking care of you, feeding you, and making sure you had a safe, happy home to come back to.

 3) Teaching Manners

-Whether it was teaching you how to treat others or how others should treat you, Dad was probably a key reinforcement for Mom to teach you how to be a civilized, respectable human being.
+Whether it was teaching you how to treat others or how others should treat you, Dad was probably a key co-teacher with Mom to help you learn how to be a civilized, respectable human being.
 Thank him for his good example.

 4) Sharing Life Skills